 Adam was raised in Olathe, Kansas, a suburb of Kansas City.
 It was there that he met his wife, Rachel, who continues to be his greatest blessing and encouragement.
 They met in high school and were married as students at the University of Kansas where Adam studied Philosophy and Rachel studied Art Education.
 In addition to studying together at KU, Rachel and Adam spent their second year of marriage as Fellows at the Trinity Forum Academy in Maryland.
 At KU Adam was first exposed to many of the writers who would later inspire his teaching—especially Plato and the other Greek philosophers.
 He went on to complete his Master's degree at the University of Memphis.
 The Lockridges attend Holy Trinity Orthodox Church in Overland Park, Kansas.
 You can reach Adam at email@example.com.

 Matushka Photini Roegner

 Matushka Photini is the wife of Deacon Spyridon and the homeschooling mother of their 5 children.
 She and her family attend St. Nicholas Orthodox Church in Pella, IA.
 Mat.
 Photini began helping administratively at St. Raphael School in November of 2013 after enrolling her two oldest children in the online courses offered that first fall semester.
 She is available to assist you with any enrollment questions or technical difficulties you may have.
-You can reacher at email@example.com.
+You can reach her at firstname.lastname@example.org.